Bone tumours are cancers that start in a bone. It is sometimes called a bone sarcoma.

-- Osteosarcoma forms from cells called osteoblasts.
-It usually develops at the ends of the long bones, such as the arms or legs.
+Osteosarcoma starts in cells called osteoblasts, which are cells that form new bone.
+Osteosarcoma usually develops at the ends of the long bones, such as the arms or legs.

 Ewing sarcoma (also called Ewing family of tumours) forms from a type of stem cell in the bone marrow.
-It can form in the bones of the arms, legs, hands, feet, spine, skull, ribs, shoulder blades or hips.
-Ewing sarcomas can also form in soft tissues near bones.
-These are called extraosseous or extraskeletal Ewing tumours, and are not discussed in this summary.
+Ewing tumours can form in the bones of the: